Allow2/allow2linux/README.md

 ## How it works

 The daemon runs as a systemd user service.
-It pairs with the Allow2 platform via a 6-digit PIN (parents never enter credentials on the child's device), identifies which child is using the device, then continuously enforces their configured limits.
+It pairs with the Allow2 platform via a 6-digit PIN or QR code (parents never enter credentials on the child's device), identifies which child is using the device, then continuously enforces their configured limits.

 ```
 Device boot → Child identification → Permission checks (every 30-60s)